The Secretary of State was asked—

 Leaving the EU: Food Producers

 As you are aware, Mr Speaker, my right hon.
 Friend the Secretary of State is in the United States on departmental business, representing UK interests.
-I know that he has already written to you regarding that, and he sends his apologies to the House.
+I know that he has already written to you about that, and he sends his apologies to the House.

 Last week, the Government launched a consultation setting out the policy framework for agriculture after the UK leaves the European Union.
 This Command Paper outlined a series of proposals to help farmers invest in their farms and become more profitable, to support new entrants coming into the industry and to support collaborative working in areas such as research and development.